fajnykapelusz/pics/README.md

-Project generates 10 pictures from category prompted by the user
+Project generates 10 pictures from category prompted by the user.